-The Trustee will review the Scheme's investment strategy at least every three years in light of the various risks faced by the Scheme.
+The Trustee will review the investment strategy at least every three years in light of the various risks faced by the DB section of the Scheme.

-2.2.
+3551104 2.2.
 Inadequate long-term returns

 A key objective of the Trustee is that, over the long-term, the Scheme should have adequate resources to meet its liabilities as they fall due.
-The Trustee therefore invests the assets of the Scheme to produce an adequate long-term return in excess of the liabilities.
+The Trustee therefore invests the assets of the Scheme to produce a sufficient long-term return in excess of the liabilities.